 You might not think debt consolidation with bad credit is a realistic option.
-But for many people with low credit scores, debt consolidation might help improve their situation.
+But for many people with low credit scores, debt consolidation loans might help improve their situation.

 Bad credit doesn’t mean you don’t have any options.
 But it does mean your choices are limited.
 Let’s take a look at how to find debt consolidation loans with bad credit.

 What is debt consolidation?

 For anyone with multiple loans or lines of credit, debt consolidation offers a way to bundle all debt into one loan.
 Basically, you pay off your old loans with a new one.
 The benefits of this method are that it includes less paperwork and possibly lower interest rates.

 Before debt consolidation, get your credit score